 The Prom Boutique began in 1998 in the cramped office of Sonia Clogston, a case worker for the state of Missouri who dealt primarily with girls in foster care or other care organizations.
+She teamed with a Girl Scout Troop from Blue Springs for the first event with 135 dresses.
 Before long, the dresses were exploding out of the office doors.
 In 2005, Sonia partnered with the Woods Chapel United Methodist Church in Lee’s Summit, and the Prom Boutique has grown exponentially ever since.

 2018 Prom Boutique by the Numbers

 886 pairs of shoes given away